roboflow/supervision/README.md

     ... )
     ```

-- Load classification datasets in one of supported formats
+- Load classification datasets in one of the supported formats

     ```python
     >>> cs = sv.ClassificationDataset.from_folder_structure(